BitcoinDesign/Meta/Bitcoin-Design-Crits.md

 3. Product designers interested in reviewing jump into a collaborative Figma file **PRIOR** to call, where they crit the product page or section submitted.
 This will all be public and open for anyone to view, in classic open-source fashion.

-4. Product designers who crit the product present their feedback to the product team in the scheduled Bitcoin Design Crit call which happen Thursdays at 2:00PM UTC.
+4. Product designers who crit the product present their feedback to the product team in the scheduled Bitcoin Design Crit calls, which happen Thursdays at 2:00PM UTC.

 Follow up help and suggestions on the feedback given is always available.